JULY 2022, LOVE: Babymother (1998)

 Immersion

 This third watch for me was just as lucid; but my lucidity comes from an unexpected place.
 What first struck me was how well lit each of the performers are.
 The film is often low-lit, set in dark, crowded places.
-But even then, even when the lighting isn’t luminescent, their skin shines straight through to me.
+But even then, even when the lighting isn’t luminescent, their skin shines straight through.
 And I smile.

 And this lighting now - its not like this artistic thing, first and foremost.
-Its immersive, ya know?
-Campy, and still immersive.
+Its immersive, you know?
+Campy and immersive.

 It’s not just the lighting that is campy and immersive.
 That’s the whole feel.
 Naturally, once I realize the camp, and the wacky styling, I immediately think - is the film supposed come off this queer?
 But then, what if campy and wacky come together into something other than queer?
 Particularly as a Black film, a Black British film?
 Am I seeing this in a white way?
 Is the truth of my sexuality, my gender, my vocation “coloring” things?
 Not to mention the class that comes along with this, and well, of course - I’m an outsider right?